 I’m a big fan of contactless cards.
-I had an amusing experience at the grocery store a couple of weeks ago.
+When I started to use my first contactless card back in 2019, I had an amusing experience at the grocery store.
 I touched my card to the payment terminal and the cashier began to shake his head.

 I’m sure the store employee was about to tell me I needed to dip my card into the payment terminal, as we’ve all done countless times since chip cards went mainstream a few years ago.
 He (and the next shopper in line) had clearly never seen someone pay by tapping, rather than inserting, their card.

 Two years later, the future is here.
 The push from all major card issuers to roll out the new technology across their portfolio of products, which started a few years ago, along with the coronavirus pandemic, have finally helped contactless cards to take off in the U.S.

 How it works

 Contactless payments are much faster than dipping a card and just as secure.
 Visa said in April of last year that 60% of its in-person transactions (excluding the U.S.) are contactless.